NickTrapp/linking-wikipedia-pages/README.md

 The project offers the following functionality:

 1. **Graph Creation and Algorithms:** The `main.cpp` file allows users to interactively create a graph and run algorithms on it.
-Users can choose between using the full dataset or the provided sample dataset.
+Users can run the algorithms on the full dataset.
 They can select one of the available algorithms and specify parameter values.
 The program then executes the chosen algorithm and displays the results in the terminal.
 Users can either terminate the program or choose to run another algorithm.

 2. **Graph Class:** The `Graph` class provides a data structure for representing graphs and includes functions for running algorithms on the graph structure.